dphan01/SQL_project_ATLA/README.md

 - All customer accounts that belong to Brand 01 and another Brand (02 – 05)
 - Sales organization given customer belongs under

 Present the results with following columns: CustomerNr, CustomerName, SalesOrg, Brand, AccountGroup, SharedBrand.

-For example:
-Bonus: Group results by SalesOrg, SharedBrands and count the occurrences, for example:
+Bonus: Group results by SalesOrg, SharedBrands and count the occurrences.

 ### SQL - Task 3: